 Testosterone Therapy for Libido

-Testosterone therapy for women's libido is currently off-label in the United States — meaning it's not FDA-approved for this specific use, though it is used and prescribed by many menopause specialists.
-The evidence base is genuine and growing.
+Testosterone therapy for women’s libido is currently off-label in the United States — meaning it’s not FDA-approved for this specific use, though it is used and prescribed by many menopause specialists.
+The evidence base is real and growing.
 A 2019 systematic review published in The Lancet Diabetes & Endocrinology found that testosterone therapy improved sexual function, desire, arousal, and satisfaction in postmenopausal women (Davis et al., 2019).

 This is not a fringe option.
-It is a legitimate clinical conversation — one that requires a provider who takes women's sexual health seriously.
-If your current provider dismisses the question, a menopause specialist (many can be found through the Menopause Society's provider directory) is worth seeking out.
+It is a legitimate clinical conversation — one that requires a provider who takes women’s sexual health seriously.
+If your current provider dismisses the question, a menopause specialist (many can be found through The Menopause Society’s provider directory) is worth seeking out.

 Non-Hormonal Oral · For Women Who Cannot Use Estrogen